Mariapalacio96/Stroke_Prediction/README.md

 When we did the machine learning model, the first time, it was predicting if a patient would not have a stroke.
 The confusion matrix wasn't intuitive and a little confusing.
 We wanted the analysis to predict the likelihood of a stroke.
 To make the machine learning results less confusing we changed the original dataset to reflect 1 as stroke and 0 as no stroke.

 ### Feature Selection
-We dropped the ID column because that was a unique identifier for each patient and wouldn't influece the patient having a stroke.
+We dropped the ID column because that was a unique identifier for each patient and wouldn't influence the patient having a stroke.
 We changed all of the data in columns that had words to a binary 1 or 0 so it could be the machine learning model.
 They were changed back to be used in visualizations.

 ### Splitting Data
 We used the train_test_split function of sklearn to create training and testing data.
 We used the default settings for the function that uses 70% for the training set and 30% for the testing set.